BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 3. Short-Term Recovery

-Best when: You need to maintain performance in a single training session.
+- Breaks between sets or intervals during a workout.
+Best when you need to maintain performance in a single training session.

 📅 How Many Rest Days Do You Need?

-• At least 2–3 rest days per week (active or passive)
+- Beginners: At least 2–3 rest days per week (active or passive)

-• At least 1–2 rest days per week, more if doing high-intensity training
+- Intermediate/Advanced: At least 1–2 rest days per week, more if doing high-intensity training

 📝 Tip: Recovery needs increase if you’re under high stress, sleeping poorly, or eating insufficient calories.